joescars/WordpressDockerEnv/readme.md

       - mysql:db
 ```

-Sets up instance of phpMyAdmin pointing to your mysql container so you can administer it.
+Creates a container running phpMyAdmin pointing to your mysql container so you can administer it.

 ```yml
   web: